Chronic Wasting Disease

 Additional studies are under way to identify if any prion diseases could be occurring at a higher rate in people who are at increased risk for contact with potentially CWD-infected deer or elk meat.
 Given the length of time it takes before symptoms of disease appear, scientists expect the study to take many years before a determination will be made on what risk, if any, CWD is to people.

-How can I learn more about chronic wasting disease?
+How can I get more information about CWD?

 Opens pdf to download